traefik-workshops/traefik-hub-gitops/README.md

 Login to the [Traefik Hub UI](https://hub.traefik.io), add a [new agent](https://hub.traefik.io/agents/new) and copy your token.

-Now, open a terminal and run these commands to create secret needed for Traefik Hub
+Now, open a terminal and run these commands to create the secret needed for Traefik Hub.

 ```shell
 export TRAEFIK_HUB_TOKEN=xxx